 Customers are more likely to dispute a charge when they don’t recognize the business name on their credit card statement.
 Check with your processor to make sure you’re registered under a name your customers will remember.

-No one wants to be charged for accidental hitting “submit” twice.
-Make sure your website or point of sale system is set up to track and prevent duplicate orders.
+No one wants to be charged for accidentally hitting “submit” twice.
+Make sure your website or point-of-sale system is set up to track and prevent duplicate orders.

 If you’re accepting online payments, use CAPTCHA to curb fraudulent transaction bots.
 This can often be enabled from your gateway settings.

 Enable auto-settlement on your gateway or point-of-sale system, or make sure to manually settle your batches on time.
 If you have pending transactions that are charged to the customer too long after the product or service is rendered, this could potentially result in a chargeback.